 How to apply

-In addition to completing the online sections of the application form, applicants must upload the following attachments in PDF format under 'supporting documents' within the application form.
-Please collate any letters of support into a single document and upload together:
+In addition to completing the online sections of the application form, applicants must upload the following attachments in PDF format under Supporting Documents within the application form:

 - Research proposal form (required – please use the template);